-EMPD can be classified into two categories, based on where the cancer originated from.
-The first is primary EMPD, which originates from the skin.
-The second category is secondary EMPD, which is associated with the metastasiswhen the cancer has spread to other parts of the body, also known as mets of a primary adenocarcinoma originating somewhere else in the body.
+EMPD can be classified into two categories, based on where the disease originated from.
+The first category is primary EMPD, which originates from the skin.
+The second category is secondary EMPD, which is associated with the metastasis of a primary adenocarcinoma originating somewhere else in the body.

 EMPD is most commonly diagnosed in people over 50 and is more prevalent in females.
 However, this disease can be developed at any age in any gender.